-- A. The Company's operations are split between the United States, United Kingdom, Australia and Norway.
-A large proportion of our revenues (approximately 64% in the Current Quarter) and costs are incurred outside of the USA with a significant part (60% of our total revenues in the Current Quarter) of that in the United Kingdom ("UK").
-In addition, a significant part of our assets (both current and fixed) are held in British Pounds by our foreign subsidiaries. - B. On June 23, 2016, the United Kingdom voted to exit the European Union.
-This resulted in significant currency exchange rate fluctuations and volatility in global stock markets including a sharp fall of the British Pound against the US Dollar.
+- A. The Company's operations are split between the United States, United Kingdom and Australia.
+A large proportion of our revenues (approximately 45% in the Current Quarter and 54% in the Current Six Month Period) and costs are incurred outside of the USA with a significant part (42% of our total revenues in the Current Quarter and 50% in the Current Six Month Period) in the United Kingdom ("UK").
+In addition, a significant part of our assets (both current and fixed) are held in British Pounds by our foreign subsidiaries.
+The volatility in the exchange rate following the decision on Brexit (see below) exposes the Company to exchange rate fluctuations. - B. On June 23, 2016, the United Kingdom voted to exit the European Union.
+This resulted in, amongst other things, significant currency exchange rate fluctuations and volatility in global stock markets including a sharp fall of the British Pound against the US Dollar and general uncertainty in the economy.
 The British government and the European Union are now negotiating the terms of the United Kingdom's exit from the European Union (so-called "Brexit").
 The United Kingdom's separation could, among other things, disrupt trade and the free movement of goods, services and people between the United Kingdom and the European Union or other countries as well as create legal and global economic uncertainty.
-Although the British Pound has strengthened against the US Dollar recently, the British Pound is likely to remain volatile until the outcome of the outcome of the European Union negotiations on key areas which are the subject of these negotiations is clearer. - C. Since the Brexit vote, we have suffered adverse currency movements affecting our UK Businesses.
-In summary, since our reporting currency is the US Dollar, the fall in the British Pound impacts on our revenues, costs and balance sheet valuation.
-Although in the Current Quarter we realized a gain from exchange rate translations, the British Pound continues to be volatile and as the negotiations on Brexit advance, we can expect increasing volatility.
-Notwithstanding recently the British Pound has strengthened against the US Dollar resulting in foreign currency gains for the Company. - D. Given the lack of comparable precedent, the implications of Brexit or how such implications might affect the Company in the medium to long term are unclear.
+Although the British Pound has strengthened against the US Dollar recently, it is likely to remain volatile until the outcome of the European Union negotiations on key areas which are the subject of these negotiations is clearer. - C. Given the lack of comparable precedent, the implications of Brexit or how such implications might affect the Company in the medium to long term are unclear.